KirkJohnson/predictability/README.md

 	}]
 }
 ```
-and if json is valid results and raw JSON out put will be displayed
+into the textarea that is indicated, press submit, and if json is valid results and raw JSON out put will be displayed.
+If your json is  not valid a red label will show up indicating so.
+Go to a site like https://jsonlint.com/ to get more detailed information of what is wrong with your json if this is the case.

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.